-- Locate the REGEN INHIBIT on the outside of the control panel under the display. - Set and hold the switch in ON/FORCED (I) for five seconds. - Enter the SCR status screen and verify the regeneration indicator appears above the words SCR LAMP - SOLID.
+- 1. Locate the REGEN INHIBIT on the outside of the control panel under the display. - 2.
+Set and hold the switch in ON/FORCED (I) for five - 3.
+Enter the SCR status screen and verify the regeneration indicator appears above the words SCR LAMP - SOLID.
+See Selective Catalytic Reduction (SCR) Monitoring.